Qualis/www-qual-is/_posts/deflect-and-defer.md

 1. **Deflect to the Right Stakeholders**

    - Identify who else should be involved in the decision and mention their role in the process.
-   - Example: _“This sounds like something Bob and Jane should be across, so we should include them in the conversation before deciding.”_
+   - Example: _"This sounds like something Bob and Jane should be across, so we should include them in the conversation before deciding."_
    - By doing this, you remove yourself as the sole decision-maker while ensuring proper oversight.

 2. **Defer to Allow for Proper Evaluation**

    - Avoid committing to an immediate answer by setting a future discussion or review.
-   - Example: _“Let's bring this up in next week's prioritization meeting to make sure we're aligned with our goals.”_
+   - Example: _"Let's bring this up in next week's prioritization meeting to make sure we're aligned with our goals."_
    - This shifts the focus from an immediate response to a structured decision-making process.

 3. **Ensure Follow-Through**